The Science Behind Waves and How It Affects Boating

 Waves will break when they get too steep to maintain their height.
 Since waves generally build in height in shallower waters, you can determine the depth where breakers will most likely form.
 The equation for this depth is the sum of the wind-wave height and the forecasted swell.
 Multiply this value by 2.5 to find the minimum depth for water that should not have breakers.

-How to Deal With Waves
+How to Boat in Waves

 Dealing with waves depends on the type of boat you have and the waves you will encounter.
 For instance, you deal with large waves differently than smaller ones.
 Here are some tips for navigating waves in a variety of situations: